usnistgov/guilogger/README.md

 Contributors
 ============
-This project is meant to share the concept developed by the *OOF team* at the National Institute of Standards and technology.
-The OOF GUI benefited a lot from the first implementation of that concept for *GTK*.
+This project is meant to share the concept developed by the *OOF team* at the __National Institute of Standards and technology__ (*NIST*).
+The *OOF GUI* benefited a lot from the first implementation of that concept for *GTK*.

-We encourage you to contribute to that project, since it is providing a different of designing a *GUI* testing toolkit as you have glenced from the description and probably understood from the technical report.
+We encourage you to contribute to that project, since it is providing a different way of designing your *GUI* tests suite as you have glenced from the description and probably understood from the technical report if you have got to read it.

 The *gtklogger* is there for anybody coding a *GUI* based *GTK* app.
 So use it and let us know what you think about it.
 If you want to add some features or fix some issues that you encountered, please